-Bill Cosby asks judge to dismiss 3 accusers’ defamation suit
+Bill Cosby asks judge to dismiss 3 accusers’ lawsuits

 Boston — Bill Cosby’s lawyers asked a federal judge on Friday to throw out a defamation lawsuit filed by three women accusing the comedian of decades-old sexual offenses.